 The book is about the authors’ belief that our perception of the world is precisely how we see the world.
-In other words, in order to change any given situation, a person must change and in order to change, that person must change their perception.
+In other words, in order to change any given situation, you must first change your perception.

-In this article, we talk about each of these seven habits and how they can benefit startups wanting to get ahead:
+In this article, we talk about each of these seven habits and how they can benefit startups that want to get ahead:

 Most people seem to be interested in how to get things done quickly or efficiently.
 Covey points out that the quick fix is merely a short-term solution.

 Each of the following habits is important.
 Startups can improve their approach by taking note of this advice from the famous author:

 1. Be Proactive